anypay/homebrew-walletbot/README.md

 `shasum -a 256 path_to_build.tar.gz`

-Update `anypay.rb` with the latest BUILD_VERSION variable and manually set both its `sha256` with the correct hashes.
+Update `walletbot.rb` with the latest BUILD_VERSION variable and manually set both its `sha256` with the correct hashes.

-Once this update is pushed to github, clients will need to run `brew upgrade anypay`
+Once this update is pushed to github, clients will need to run `brew upgrade walletbot`